llpeterson/data/trend.md

 overwhelming.

-While one could imagine dealing with this problem by using one of the compression algorithms described in this Chapter, people are instead thinking outside the box, and pursuing new applications that reside at the edge of the network.
+While one could imagine dealing with this problem by using one of the compression algorithms described in [Section 7.2](multimedia.md), people are instead thinking outside the box, and pursuing new applications that reside at the edge of the network.
 These *edge-native applications* both provide better sub-millisecond response time and they dramatically reduce the volume of data that ultimately needs to be uploaded into the cloud.
-(You can think of this data reduction as application-specific compression, but it’s more accurate to say that the edge application needs only write summaries of the data, not the raw data, back to the cloud.)
+You can think of this data reduction as application-specific compression, but it’s more accurate to say that the edge application needs only write summaries of the data, not the raw data, back to the cloud.

 We introduced the access-edge cloud technology needed to support edge-native applications at the end of [Chapter 2](../direct/trend.md),